"Quirky"

 • Volunteers and candidates brag about being “Covmitted.”

-• And “Where Y’all Means All!
+• “Where Y’all Means All!
 Since 2003” is the slogan on the banner carried by City Hall department heads in the annual Pride parade.
 (We’re loud and proud about embracing inclusivity, and we’re slowly shaming our neighbors into passing an expanded Human Rights Ordinance like we adopted almost 20 years ago.)

 2 - ROVER AND FRIENDS